reillymedia/sevenslegal/themes/netlify-basic/content/blog/18-year-old-faces-felony-theft-charges.md

   "Theft"
 ]
 pfd_file: ""
-description = "A man charged with 68 felony counts of theft is due in court."
+description: "A man charged with 68 felony counts of theft is due in court."
 summary: "A man charged with 68 felony counts of theft is due in court.
 Felony Theft Charges Facing 18-Year Old According to the City of Manhattan Beach Police, 18-year-old Kevin Lucas, was arrested and booked into the Vista Detention Center in San Diego County this past June.
 Lucas was accused of targeting the vehicles of people,"
 tags: [
   "felony theft",